tthero/tthero-nand2tetris/01/README.md

 0 | 1 | 0 | in | 0 | 0
 1 | 0 | 0 | 0 | in | 0
 1 | 1 | 0 | 0 | 0 | in

+DMux8Way will have similar construction as DMux4Way, with the difference of having 3 control bits to select the output.